 The RSC engineers review submitted designs, technical information, calculations, and any other relevant information in order to determine whether the proposals are compliant with associated legislation and standards.
 Where the designs are non-compliant a written response shall be provided indicating areas of non-compliance in order that the designs can be amended accordingly.
-Where the design is compliant with appropriate legislation legislation and standards, written confirmation shall be provided on the acceptance of the design prior to the commencement of the remedial works.
+Where the design is compliant with appropriate legislation and standards, written confirmation shall be provided on the acceptance of the design prior to the commencement of the remedial works.
 Design reviews shall be carried out for the following:

 1.6.1.
-WHY SLD IS REQUIRED

-- Eliminate hazards from the system (fire-hazards, shock-hazards)

-- Load analysis

-- Maintenance

-- Periodical testing
+Why SLD is required

-- Root cause identification of electrical hazards
+- Eliminate hazards from the system (firehazards, shock-hazards) - Maintenance - Root cause identification of electrical hazards - Fault analysis

-- Ensuring electrical safety at the workplace

-- Fault analysis